-“Here, Sir.”
-Timothy said as he stood and walked toward the man holding what he assumed was his induction file.
-The man turned without a word and walked toward the guarded double doors, behind which all the other inductees went with there escorts after being called.
+“Here, Sir,” Timothy said as he stood and walked toward the man holding what he assumed was his induction file.
+The man turned without a word and walked toward the guarded double doors, behind which all the other inductees went with their escorts after being called.

 A week after that.

 “Seems you’re a natural at a number of things.
 Your standard testing is back, and you have several extraordinary scores.
 I do not see your name on the Soltair application request.
 Why?

 “Sir, my family is Quarstanian we are not invited to Soltair.”

 A year later outside the Otrio Stellar System.